devmrwor/react-hooks-props-basics/README.md

 Alright now!
 Take a moment.
 Stretch your limbs, make a sandwich, let the glorious paradigm sink in.
-Dynamic components is a core facet of React programming, and most of what we do going forward is going to build upon this component parent-child paradigm.
+Dynamic components are a core facet of React programming, and most of what we do as React programmers builds upon them.

 ## Summary